pangrus/HSE-Hidden_Sound_Explorer/README.md

 # HSE - Hidden Sound Explorer

-Hidden Sound Explorer is a circuit that allows to amplify small voltages coming from piezo-electric transducers or from inductors (coils).
+Hidden Sound Explorer is a circuit that transduces the electromagnetic fields, produced by the electronic devices that surround us, into sounds to be listened to through earphones.
+It amplifies the electrical signal of a coil connected to the input, a two-pole connector.
+A piezoelectric disc (contact microphone) can also be connected to the input terminals to amplify micro-sounds that are normally inaudible.

 The output is a 1/8" stereo jack in which you can plug your headphones to discover a new world of hidden sounds.